onyedika-anagha/custom-production-console-package/README.md

-Certainly!
-Here's the `README.md` content formatted using Markdown:

----

 ## Custom Console Package

 The `CustomConsole` npm package provides a flexible logging utility tailored for JavaScript applications.
 While mirroring the behavior of a standard console during development, it intelligently routes error messages to a designated endpoint in production environments, facilitating streamlined error tracking and management.